NLilley/AlacrityServer/README.md

 #### This server supports:
 - A Managed Order Book
 - (Very simple) Market Participants which interact with the market using their own trading strategies.
-- Basic account funtionality (Login, Logout, Password Management, etc.)
+- Basic account functionality (Login, Logout, Password Management, etc.)
-- Real time streaming price data (for simultated instruments)
+- Real time streaming price data (for simulated instruments)
 - Historic candle storage and recovery
 - Market and Limit Orders
 - Trading Notification System
-- Profit Loss calculation, Porfolio Analysis
+- Profit Loss calculation, Portfolio Analysis
 - ... and other essential backend behaviours

 # Build